 To provide adequate time for developing mathematical skills each class teacher will provide a daily mathematics lesson.
 These may vary in length but will usually last for approximately 60 minutes.
 Additional mathematics may be taught within other subject lessons when appropriate.

-In the Foundation Stage mathematics is taught through a range of learning contexts during the children independent learning time, as well as shorter whole class or group inputs.
-Objectives used when planning are taken from Development Matters.
+In the Foundation Stage mathematics is taught through a range of learning contexts during the children’s independent learning time, as well as shorter whole class or group inputs.
+Objectives used when planning are taken from the EYFS Framework.
 The sequence of teaching in Reception follows the White Rose Scheme of work.
 From Year 1, all pupils will have a dedicated daily mathematics lesson.
 Within these lessons there will be a good balance between whole-class work, group teaching and individual practice.
 This means that the children get support with skills such as measuring; mastering the multiplication tables etc however there will be opportunities or requirements for mini-plenaries throughout to address misconceptions or to develop further understanding:

 Recording of Pupil Work

 There are occasions when it is not necessary to record mathematics in a permanent form, but there are also occasions when it is both quick and convenient to carry out written calculations.
 It is also important to record aspects of mathematical investigations.
 Children are taught a variety of methods for recording their work and they are encouraged and helped to use the most appropriate and convenient method of recording for themselves.
 Recording work may involve children making rough jottings first, followed by recording actual answers for the teacher’s attention.
 All children are encouraged to work tidily and neatly when recording their actual answers but jottings may take any form and are important evidence for the teacher.
 Outdoor Learning is also an integral part of the children’s learning.
 Where possible teachers are asked to place photographic evidence in teacher share photos and also they are placed in books for evidence.